Over 1.1 million children and youth experience homelessness each year. These children and youth face challenges that include

 What help is there for help families facing homelessness?

-Michigan Department of Education homelessness webpage has many links, lists, and information items, as well as a list of local contacts.
+Michigan Department of Education homelessness webpage has many links, lists, and information items, as well as local contacts.

 - Special Education and Homelessness